WenjieZ/neurons/README.md

 `demo.ipynb` shows how to use this package.

 ## Copyright
-I, Wenjie ZHENG, am the only author of this package.
-All rights reserved.
+All rights reserved © 2017 Wenjie Zheng

 ## Contact
 Please contact me if you need more information about this package.